 Fishing subsidies may run as high as US$35 billion worldwide, including US$20 billion that directly contributes to overfishing, according to the Geneva-based U.N.
-Conference on Trade and Development, which deals with trade, investment and development issues.
+Conference on Trade and Development.

-Fishing subsidies for 39 nations averaged US$12 billion a year between 2012 and 2014 then declined by 20 percent to US$9.4 billion a year between 2015 and 2018, according to the Organization for Economic Cooperation and Development.
+Fishing subsidies for 39 nations averaged US$12 billion a year between 2012 and 2014, then declined 20% to US$9.4 billion a year between 2015 and 2018, according to the Organization for Economic Cooperation and Development.

-Meantime, the percentage of stocks fished at biologically unsustainable levels rose to 34.2 percent in 2017, up from 10 percent in 1974, according to FAO.
+The percentage of stocks fished at biologically unsustainable levels, meanwhile, rose to 34.2% in 2017, up from 10% in 1974, according to FAO.

 In 2016, UNCTAD, FAO and the U.N.
 Environment Program proposed a "roadmap" for ending subsidies supported by at least 90 U.N. member nations, mostly in Africa and South America, and more than a dozen international and regional organizations.
 It would require countries to disclose information on subsidies, then prohibit and replace them with new deterrents.
 It was based on the U.N.
 SDGs' call to conserve and sustainably use oceans, seas and marine resources.